British Values Statement

 British Values in the Curriculum

 British values are covered in assemblies, PSHE lessons, through the School Council and in the wider curriculum.
 This is because it informs part of our whole school approach.
-You can find out more by looking at the PSHE long term plan.
+You can find out more by looking at the whole school events page, PSHE long term plan and year group pages.